Deep Learning with Keras

 If you're using a Mac OSX, we also provided in the repo the conda file

-that is compatible with osx-channels
+that is compatible with osx-channels:

 conda create env -f deep-learning-osx.yml # this file is for OSX channels.

-Environmentsource activate deep-learning
+deep-learning Environmentsource activate deep-learning

 It is strongly suggested to enable conda forge in your Anaconda installation.